↓everything is on one page – just scroll down.↓ [last updated june 16, 2015]

 Pittsburgh Reconstruction, 1906 – An Atmospheric Provocation – A Reconstruction of the historical atmosphere in this city (2006-2010)

-*David is also a passionate advocate for the historical wine landscapes, vineyards, and wines of Europe.
+David is also a passionate advocate for the historical wine landscapes, vineyards, and wines of Europe.
 See this fun interview with him about this interest and a map he designed of French wine appellations.
-If you are also a crazy wine person, follow on Delectable
+For more on wine, follow on Delectable